 Above are examples of when an S4 detention can be given, however, it is not exclusive to these behaviours.
 Also, context of situations may alter when and what sanction is given.
 The Hub can also be used as a restorative tool to support a postive return to lessons and school life.

-S5 - "Fixed Term Exclusion"
+S5 - "Suspension"

-Examples of when an S5 fixed term exclusion can be given include:
+Examples of when an S5 suspension can be given include:

 Abuse or assault, sexual harrassment, repeated bullying, repeated breach of equalities, substance abuse, possession of an offensive item, persistent disruption to learning.